England U21 2-1 Romania U21

 Keeper Dean Henderson's mistake allowed Romania's Valentin Costache to narrow the gap, but England hung on to win.

-Henderson, who is on loan at Shrewsbury from Manchester United, produced a fine save from an injury-time free-kick before Kyle Walker-Peters blocked another goal-bound shot.
+Henderson, who is on loan at Shrewsbury from Manchester United, produced a fine save from an injury-time free-kick before Kyle Walker-Peters blocked another goalbound shot.

-The battling win was the perfect preparation for the Young Lions as they look to strengthen their position in qualifying for the 2019 European Championships.
+The battling win was the perfect preparation for the Young Lions as they look to strengthen their position in qualifying for the 2019 European Championship.

 England are top of their six-team group at the halfway stage of the campaign with four successive wins after an opening draw with the Netherlands in September.